3.1 Die Kindheit

 Jetzt kombinieren!

 Erzähl mal von deiner Kindheit!
 Imaging you are having a conversation with a potential new friend at the start of your study abroad program in Switzerland.
 This potential new friend (give them a name!) wants to know all about your childhood.
+They ask, Wie war deine Kindheit?
 What do you tell?
-What questions do they ask?
-Write out a dialogue in your journal, once again checking the models for spelling and structures.
+Write out your response to this question in your journal, using the sentences you have read and heard in this lesson as models for what you write.
+As always, check your sentences against the models for spelling and structures.

-When you are done, practice the parts of your origin story until it flows like natural conversation.
-Then record yourself performing the dialogue in your audio journal.
+When you are done, practice your response until it feels relatively natural.
+Then record yourself giving your response in your audio journal.
 As always, you are more than welcome to meet with a classmate and do your recordings together!

 Media Attributions